kungfoo-linux/Funtoo-Live-CD-Builder/README.md

-# Funtoo-LIve-CD-Builder
-The powerfull tool for building daily Funtoo Live CD
+# The powerfull tool for building daily Funtoo Live CD